Imperial College London

 Principal Investigator

-Reader in Developmental Biomechanochemical Signalling
+Professor in Developmental Biomechanochemical Signalling

 Julien leads the biomechanics and signalling lab focusing on the understanding on the impact of mechanical stresses during morphogenetic and regenerative processes.